 Landing 13 was known as a Landing Site on the Tule River Reservation where loggers after a hard day of work, would drop their logs for transportation.
 Our menu is inspired by the hardworking loggers and members of the community and their desire for delicious food.
-Landing 13 restaurant will have; a chef that will create food inspired from around the world, live music/concerts, & 32 beer taps.

 The early days of Tribal history the priority of an education was much depended on a household’s income.
 Informal schooling often took place at home so children could be readily available to assist in the day today household duties.
 As children grew older and started family’s of their own, much of the same practices had not changed.

 As the tribe progressed and formed a tribal government, they knew they had the responsibility to educate its membership and create a workforce with quality education and skills that are a critical ingredient to build a strong Tribal economy.